nutanix/libvfio-user/docs/vfio-user.rst

 VFIO is a mature and stable API, backed by an extensively used framework.
-The existing VFIO client implementation in QEMU (``qemu/hw/vfio/``) can be largely re-used, though there is nothing in this specification that requires that particular implementation None of the VFIO kernel modules are required for supporting the protocol, on either the client or server side.
+The existing VFIO client implementation in QEMU (``qemu/hw/vfio/``) can be largely re-used, though there is nothing in this specification that requires that particular implementation.
+None of the VFIO kernel modules are required for supporting the protocol, on either the client or server side.
 Some source definitions in VFIO are re-used for vfio-user.